teresa-gao/urop-tessler-tenenbaum/experiments/README.md

-*last updated 22 August 2020*
+*last updated 25 September 2020*

 # Overview

 ## To run the experiment...

-...open **experiment.html**
+...open **experiment.html**; this should pop open in your browser window.

 ## To edit the experiment...

-...open **experiment.js**
+...open **experiment.js** in your favorite text editor.

-### TL;DR overview of experiment.js file
+# Files

+## experiment.html

+Used to run experiment.
+Most relevant related files are contained in css (for local style) and js (experiment setup) directories.

+# Directories

+## \_shared

+Contains js and css files from original experiment template.

+## audio

+Contains sound check audio, object sound effects, and agent (narrator) voice tracks; current agent (narrator) voice tracks are mh, tg, and sb.

+## css

+Contains local style css; formats experiment.html in addition to css files in \_shared.

+## images

+Contains agent, object, and background images as well as Adobe Illustrator files for SVGs.

+## js

+Contains experiment.js.

+### Structure

-* Variable declarations *(up to line 36)* — Much of the experiment can be modified solely by changing these variable values
+* **Variable declarations.** Much of the experiment can be modified solely by changing these variable values
-* Functions *(lines 38 through 597)* — These are used primarily in `slides.trials` (trials slide)
+* **Functions.** These are used primarily in `slides.trials` (trials slide).
-* Slides *(lines 599 through 1044)* — These include intro slide, catch trials, (experimental) trial slides, attention checks, manipulation checks, info, and thank-you (data submission to MTurk)
+* **Slides.** These include intro slide, catch trials, (experimental) trial slides, followup trials, optional info, and thank-you (data submission to MTurk).
-* Setup *(from line 1046 on)* — Here, we create the data frames which are passed as stim into slides.trials, slides.attention_check, and slides.manipulation_check and/or used to collect data to be submitted to MTurk; declare exp.structure; and set up things such as Unique Turker
+* **Setup.**  Here, we create the data frames which are passed as stim into slides.trials, slides.attention_check, and slides.manipulation_check and/or used to collect data to be submitted to MTurk; declare exp.structure; and set up things such as Unique Turker.

 ### How does everything work within the slides?

-*From line 600 onward*

 #### slides.io
 Introduction slide.
 Basic experiment instructions, contact info, etc.